TINtech Data Jam 2026 Reflections

 Throughout the event, leaders from across the insurance industry shared their experiences, successes and lessons learned.
 While perspectives varied, there was remarkable alignment on the opportunities ahead and the obstacles that continue to slow progress.

-This article brings together the themes that surfaced repeatedly across the keynotes, presentations, panel discussions and workshops.
-It highlights both the areas where the market appears to have reached consensus and the practical challenges that organisations are still working to overcome.
+Below I have compiled a selection of LinkedIn reflections that capture the themes that surfaced repeatedly across the keynotes, presentations, panel discussions and workshops.
+They highlight both the areas where the industry appears to have reached consensus and the practical challenges that organisations are still working to overcome.

 Thank you to everyone who contributed to the discussions and helped make this year's TINtech Data Jam such a valuable exchange of ideas.